Contact Now

 New South Wales

-4AD Sale, purchase and use of prohibited speed measuring evasion articles
+48 Sale, purchase or use of prohibited speed measuring evasion articles

 (1) A person must not sell or offer for sale, or purchase, a prohibited speed measuring evasion article.